 Government and military security breaches tend to be high-profile, so this industry's presence in this blog is unlikely to surprise.
 This sector is targeted by:

 The Department of Defense in Sept 2018 released its cyber strategy addressing the need to "ensure the U.S. military's ability to fight and win wars in any domain, including cyberspace," as well as "preempt, defeat or deter malicious cyber activity targeting U.S. critical infrastructure that could cause a significant cyber incident."

 Educational institutions are targeted for several reasons:

-Additionally, higher education institutions have great turnover in their population, which can result in poor password protections and susceptibility to social engineering.
+Additionally, higher education institutions have a great turnover in their population, which can result in poor password protection and susceptibility to social engineering.

 Between 2005 and 2015, higher education was one of the highest hit with a total of 539 breaches involving nearly 13 million records.
 Then, in a later Gemalto report, the number of lost, stolen or compromised data records was up 164 percent in the first six months of 2017 compared to the last half of 2016.

 The energy and utility sector faces its own particular concerns.
 Though highly regulated and subject to tough compliance laws (such as NERC), there is great potential for hacktivism and cyberterrorism.
 They usually have equipment separated by miles of empty space, and motivated hackers can cause widespread power outages undermining critical defense infrastructure and risking the health and safety of millions of citizens.